DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/scheduling.md

 The results are then stored in an archive location that can be accessed using the CLI.

 !!! note
-    Atlas Community Edition comes with a Docker based local scheduler out of the box.
+    Atlas comes with a Docker based local scheduler out of the box.
 The installation also sets up a configuration file called `scheduler.config.yaml`, this is the `scheduler_config` that is used for most CLI and SDK commands.

     See [here](https://dessa-atlas-community-docs.readthedocs-hosted.com/en/latest/atlas-modes/scheduling/#submitting-to-a-remote-scheduler) to see how you can create a new scheduler config to launch to a remote machine.